dmd-program/dmd-100/topics/narrative_structure.md

 9. The reward
 10. The road back
 11. The resurrection
-12. Return with the elixer
+12. Return with the elixir

 ### Non-linear narrative structures
 A non-linear structure is not necessarily chronological or cause and effect based.
 Story is unfolded simultaneously and recursively.